automata-network/elizaos-plugin-proof-of-agent/README.md

 ## Configuration

 Ensure that the TEE mode is enabled in your environment settings.
-The plugin requires a valid relay URL for communication.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## Contact

-For questions or support, please contact the development team at support@elizaos.com.